tsaol/fmbench-orchestrator/README.md

 ### Compare the accuracy when predicting on custom dataset
 FMBench-orchestrator supports for evaluating candidate models using Majority Voting with a Panel of LLM Evaluators (PoLL).
 Before running the experiment, please enable **model access** in Bedrock to the judge models: **Llama3-70b**, **Cohere command-r-v1** and **claude 3 Sonnet**.

-First, createa a config file specifying accuracy measurement related info, such as `ground_truth`,  `question_col_key`.
+First, create a config file specifying accuracy measurement related info, such as `ground_truth`,  `question_col_key`.
 You can copy [config-llama3.1-8b-g5.2xl-g5.4xl-sm.yml](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/e82810862e8dd21e4914d925c4be7bf0be9f6afe/src/fmbench/configs/llama3.1/8b/config-llama3.1-8b-g5.2xl-g5.4xl-sm.yml) as an example, and modify based on your experiment.

 Here are the parameters to update in this config file: